How to diversify your crypto portfolio

 The birth of Bitcoin led to the expansion of blockchain technology and there are now many alternative blockchains.
 The most common alternative to BTC is Ethereum (ETH), introduced back in 2013.

-ETH is an example of a layer XNUMX protocol, a term used to refer to any open source decentralized blockchain on which various applications can be built.
-Tier XNUMX tokens like ETH are a good first step to dive into the world of cryptocurrencies and start diversifying your portfolio away from just BTC.
-Some popular examples are Binance Smart Chain (BNB), Solana (SOL), and Avalanche (AVAX).
-It's important to note here that not all layer one protocols are the same - you need to learn about each protocol, its unique distinguishing features, the range of applications it supports, and its operational structure, such as consensus mechanisms.
-Keep this in mind if you get lost trying to figure out the difference between their tokens as an investment.
+ETH is an example of a layer-one protocol, a term used to describe any decentralized, open-source blockchain on top of which various applications can be built.
+Layer-one tokens like ETH are a good first step to getting into the cryptocurrency world and diversifying your portfolio away from just BTC.
+Some popular examples include Binance Smart Chain (BNB), Solana (SOL), and Avalanche (AVAX).
+It’s important to note here that not all layer-one protocols are the same — you’ll need to learn about each protocol, its unique distinguishing features, the range of applications it supports, and its operational structure, such as consensus mechanisms.
+Keep this in mind if you’re lost trying to understand the differences between their tokens as investments.

 DeFi